 When it is time to serve the strudel, place the rest of the vegan gravy in a small pan to reheat to use on top of the strudel and mashed potatoes if you choose to serve with potatoes.

 For this vegetable strudel recipe, I only used one sheet of pastry dough.
 Once thawed, I rolled the dough out on a floured surface.
 Next, I added the cooled vegetables in gravy to the center of the rolled out dough.

 The next step is to fold the top and bottom vertically before folding the two sides over, sealing the loaf.
 Then, I gently flipped the loaf over, seal it down.

 With the additional dough I reserved, I cut small heart shapes to place on top with a small cookie cutter.
 Also important is to make sure you make several slits with a knife down the loaf so it can vent while cooking.

 - Preheat an oven to 400 degrees

 - Cook uncovered for 30 minutes or until dough is browned.

 - Remove from the oven and allow to cool before cooking.

 SERVING THE VEGAN VEGETABLE STRUDEL

-I also have another mashed potato recipe made with butter beans instead of miso, for those people who do not eat soy products.
-Regardless of what mashed potato recipe you like, mashed potatoes are strongly recommended with vegetable strudel.
+I also have another mashed potato recipe made with butter beans instead of miso for those who do not eat soy products.
+Regardless of what mashed potato recipe you like, mashed potatoes taste great with vegetable strudel.